brentleyjones/brentley.dev/src/posts/2021-01-12-Xcodebuild-vs-Bazel-incremental.md

 Bazel has its own overhead on top of what Xcode imposes, but we also did less in the `Prebuild` phase now because we didn't have to use Carthage (instead using Bazel's external dependencies feature).
 The improvement in this segment for the Bazel Optimized build was [disabling output difference checking](#output-difference-checking).

-### Compiling, Multiple Index Stores, and Extra Deps
+### Compiling, multiple index stores, and extra deps

 Bazel's correctness, along with some unresolved parallelism inefficiencies, results in Swift modules compiling slightly slower than Xcodebuild in the best case.
 The best case though for us was using a [single index store](#multiple-index-stores) and [not compiling extraneous dependencies](#extraneous-dependencies).